randompenguin1/zen_postbox/README.md

 - Postboxes are not shown on other platforms when your post is shared.
 - Postboxes are not shown in third-party apps (at least none do yet)
+- Some of the animated backgrounds have glitches in older WebKit browsers
+- Currently Postbox BBcode is not parsed correctly by either Diaspora or Hubzilla

 ## Changelog
+1.1 (28 April 2025)
+* Changed names of solid colors to match HTML named colors
+* Added 24 new solid colors.
+* Added 5 new gradient backgrounds.
+* Added 17 new pattern and 11 animated backgrounds.
+* Fixed load-order for main stylesheet [Issue #1]

 1.0 (25 March 2025)
 * Initial Release for Friendica 'Interrupted Fern' 2024.12